Texas hosts more bird watching festivals than any other state in America.

 Where: Ft.
 Davis, TX

-This event only occurs every other year and will likely sell out, so get in while you can.
+This event only occurs every other year on odd years, and always sells out.

 In the high elevation sky-island habitat of west Texas, hummingbird migration is in full swing during August.

-A single weekend can provide views of over 8 different species of hummingbirds as they constantly feed at nectar feeders and blooming flowers.
+A single weekend can bring over 8 different species of hummingbirds as they constantly feed at nectar feeders and blooming flowers.

 This festival features half-day and full-day field trips to fantastic locations such as the Christmas Mountains Oasis, Balmorhea Lake, The TNC Davis Mountains Preserve, Davis Mountains State Park, plus private ranches and properties in the area.